DELHI HIGH COURT MEDIATION AND CONCILIATION RULES, 2004

 These Rules shall be called the Mediation and Conciliation Rules, 2004.
 The Rules will apply to all Mediation and Conciliation connected with any suit or other proceeding pending in the High Court of Delhi or in any court subordinate to the High Court of Delhi.
 The Mediation in respect of any suit or proceeding pending before the High Court of Delhi or any other Court or Tribunal may be referred to the Delhi High Court Mediation & Conciliation Centre or any other Mediation Centre set up by Legal Services Authorities.
 Upon such a reference being made to Delhi High Court Mediation & Conciliation Centre, the same will be governed by the Charter of the Delhi High Court Mediation &: Conciliation Centre and to those Mediation proceedings, the present Rules will apply mutatis mutandis.

-• Parties to a suit or other proceeding may agree on the name of the sole Mediator/ • Conciliator for mediating between them.
+- Parties to a suit or other proceeding may agree on the name of the sole Mediator/ • Conciliator for mediating between them.

-• Where, there are two or more sets of parties and are unable to agree on a sole Mediator/Conciliator, the Court may ask each party to nominate the Mediator/Conciliator or may nominate/appoint the Mediator/ Conciliator, as it deems fit
+- Where, there are two or more sets of parties and are unable to agree on a sole Mediator/Conciliator, the Court may ask each party to nominate the Mediator/Conciliator or may nominate/appoint the Mediator/ Conciliator, as it deems fit

-• Where parties agree on a sole Mediator/ Conciliator under clause (a) or where the Mediator/ Conciliator is nominated/appointed by the court under clause (b), the Mediator/ Conciliator need not necessarily be from the panel of Mediators/Conciliators referred to in Rule 3 nor bear the qualifications referred to in Rule 4 but should not be a person who suffers from the disqualifications referred to in Rule 5.
+- Where parties agree on a sole Mediator/ Conciliator under clause (a) or where the Mediator/ Conciliator is nominated/appointed by the court under clause (b), the Mediator/ Conciliator need not necessarily be from the panel of Mediators/Conciliators referred to in Rule 3 nor bear the qualifications referred to in Rule 4 but should not be a person who suffers from the disqualifications referred to in Rule 5.

-• The High Court shall, for the purpose of appointing the Mediator/Conciliator between the parties in suits or proceedings, prepare a panel of the Mediators/Conciliators and put the same on the Notice Board within thirty days of coming into force of these Rules, with copy to the High Court Bar Association.
+- The High Court shall, for the purpose of appointing the Mediator/Conciliator between the parties in suits or proceedings, prepare a panel of the Mediators/Conciliators and put the same on the Notice Board within thirty days of coming into force of these Rules, with copy to the High Court Bar Association.

-• (i) The District & Sessions Judge shall, for the purpose of appointing the Mediator/ Conciliator to mediate between the parties in the suits or proceedings prepare a panel of the Mediators/Conciliators within a period of thirty days of the commencement of these rules and shall submit the same to the High Court for approval.
+- (i) The District & Sessions Judge shall, for the purpose of appointing the Mediator/ Conciliator to mediate between the parties in the suits or proceedings prepare a panel of the Mediators/Conciliators within a period of thirty days of the commencement of these rules and shall submit the same to the High Court for approval.
 On approval of the said panel by the High Court, with or without modification, which shall be done within thirty days of the submission of the panel by the District & Sessions Judge, the same shall be put on the Notice Board.

-(ii) Copies of the said panel referred in clause (i) shall be forwarded to all the Subordinate Courts by the District & Sessions Judge and to the District Bar Associations.
+(ii) Copies of the said panel referred in clause (i) shall be forwarded to all the Subordinate Courts by the District & Sessions Judge and to the District Bar Associations. - The consent of the persons whose names are included in the panel shall be obtained before empanelling them.

-• The panel shall contain Annexure giving details of the qualifications of the Mediators/ Conciliators and their professional or technical experience in different fields.
+- The panel shall contain Annexure giving details of the qualifications of the Mediators/ Conciliators and their professional or technical experience in different fields.

-• The panel of Mediators/Conciliators appointed under Clause (a) and Clause (b) (i) shall normally be for a period of three years from the date of appointment and further extension of the panel of Mediators/ Conciliators or any Mediator/Conciliator shall be at the discretion of the High Court or the District & Sessions Judge with the prior approval of the High Court, as the case may be.
+- The panel of Mediators/Conciliators appointed under Clause (a) and Clause (b) (i) shall normally be for a period of three years from the date of appointment and further extension of the panel of Mediators/ Conciliators or any Mediator/Conciliator shall be at the discretion of the High Court or the District & Sessions Judge with the prior approval of the High Court, as the case may be.

 The following persons may be enlisted in the panel of Mediators/Conciliators under Rule 3, namely:

-• 1.
-Retired Judges of the Supreme Court of India;
+- 1. Retired Judges of the Supreme Court of India;

 2. Retired Judges of the High Courts;